MrBelon/Bexelon/README.md

 > Enter your Steam credentials : **For security reasons it is recommended that you create a new Steam account just for your dedicated servers**.

 ## The LocalModList.txt
 If you have enabled the `UseLocalModList` parameter, you can configure **LocalModList.txt** now.
 Use the format you want.
+You can find this file at the root of the script, if not exist create one.

 Example :
 ```